Medicare Didn't Investigate Suspicious Reports Of Hospital Infections

 In Colorado, one third of the central-line infections that state reviewers found in 2012 were not reported to the state by hospitals, as required.
 Central lines are inserted into a patient's vein to deliver nutrients, fluids or medicine.
 Two years later, though, reviewers found that only 2 percent of central-line infections were not reported.

-In Connecticut, a 2010 analysis of three months of cases found that hospitals reported 23 of the 48 central-line infections that made patients sick.
+In Connecticut, a 2010 analysis of three months of cases found that hospitals reported about half, or 23 of the 48 central-line infections that made patients sick.
+Reviewers took a second look in 2012 and found improved reporting – about a quarter of the cases were unreported, according to the state public health department.

 New York state officials have a rigorous data-checking system that they described in a report on 2015 infection rates.
 In 2014, they targeted hospitals that were reporting low rates of infections and urged self-audits that found underreporting rates of nearly 11 percent.